List of Marvel Comics characters: G: Gordon

 Gordon is a character who was created for the Marvel Cinematic Universe before appearing in Marvel Comics.
 The character, created by Jeffrey Bell, Jed Whedon and Maurissa Tancharoen, first appeared in "What They Become" of Agents of S.H.I.E.L.D.
 (December 9, 2014) and is portrayed by Jamie Harris.

 Gordon made his comic book debut in Uncanny Inhumans #0 (June 2015) from Ryan Stegman and Ryan Lee.
 Gordon was imprisoned in another dimension with the monstrous Inhuman named Snarkle.
 Both were exiled by the Great King Kalden 2,000 years ago for unknown reasons.
-In modern-day New Attilan, two young Inhumans named Flint and Iso activate a portal to this other dimension.
-Snarkle enters their dimension with the intent of having their revenge, but Gordon chooses to stay declaring "Goodbye Snarkle.
-I never liked you", leaving Snarkle to be comically defeated by the younger Inhumans.
+In modern-day New Attilan, the Inhumans Flint and Iso activate a portal to the other dimension.
+Snarkle enters their dimension with the intent of having their revenge, but Gordon chooses to stay.

 Gorgeous George

-Gorgeous George (George Blair) is a fictional mutant in the Marvel Comics Universe.
+Gorgeous George (George Blair) is a mutant character in the Marvel Comics Universe.
 He was created by Peter David and Larry Stroman, and his first appearance was in X-Factor #75 (December 1991).

 Very little is known about Gorgeous George, but it is known that he was a member of the Nasty Boys, a group of young mutants whose first and only missions were against the government-sponsored X-Factor.
 The goal of the group was to gain influence and power in the legislative areas of Washington D.C..

-Gorgeous George is Australian.
-He is able to do many things with his tar-like body and he once attempted to choke Strong Guy by entering his lungs.
+Gorgeous George possesses a tar-like body that gives him elasticity.
+He once attempted to choke Strong Guy by entering his lungs.
 Gorgeous George retained his mutant powers after M-Day and opened a lab for mutant growth hormone production with Hairbag and Slab.